 Beverly Davenport began her tenure as the University of Cincinnati’s Senior Vice President for Academic Affairs and Provost in August of 2013.

 In addition to authoring more than one hundred papers and articles, Davenport has published three books on quality of work life issues and workplace civility.
-Her recent book with Lutgen-Sandvik, Destructive Organizational Communication, won an Outstanding Book Award from the National Communication Association.
-Davenport is also an award-winning teacher who was named a University of Kentucky Great Teacher, a University of Kansas Kemper Fellow, Mortar Board and Phi Beta Kappa outstanding professor, and the Ecroyd Award for Outstanding Teaching in the Profession from the National Communication Association.
+She is also an award-winning teacher who was named a University of Kentucky Great Teacher, a University of Kansas Kemper Fellow, and Mortar Board and Phi Beta Kappa outstanding professor.

 Davenport earned her Ph.D. from the University of Michigan and bachelor's degrees in communication and journalism from Western Kentucky University.
 She is the mother of two: Sloan, a daughter who recently graduated from Vanderbilt in biomedical engineering and Ford, a former Army Ranger who is attending Columbia.